By Kerry Hale

 Freestanding baths

 If you have plenty of space to play with and you want to create the ultimate luxury bathroom, a freestanding bath is the perfect showstopping centrepiece.
-They’re available in a range of styles, from traditional and ornate roll-top baths with claw feet to clean-cut contemporary designs with flat rims like the Mira Flight Freestanding Bath, so whatever style you’re channelling in your bathroom, there’s a freestanding bath to suit.
+They’re available in a range of styles, from traditional and ornate roll-top baths with claw feet to clean-cut contemporary designs with flat rims.

 Corner baths

+A corner bath could be the ideal solution if you’re working with a small bathroom or an unusual layout.
 As the name suggests, corner baths fit snugly in the corner of your bathroom.
-They’re ideal for small bathrooms or bathrooms that aren’t quite long enough for a standard-length bath, and they offer a surprisingly spacious bathing area.
+They’re ideal for small bathrooms or bathrooms that aren’t quite long enough for a standard-length bath, and they offer a spacious bathing area.

 What to consider when choosing a bath